salazarcristian1014/salazarcristian1014/README.md

 - 🌐 English and Spanish
 - 🔧 Contributing to Open Source
 - 💻 Visit my [Portfolio](https://github.com/salazarcristian1014?tab=repositories) for more details about me.

+### 🔭 What I'm currently working on:
+* **Reservation Data Analytics:** Developing a Python script to analyze reservation databases, predict cancellation rates, and automate follow-up communications.
 <!--End Intro-->
 ---
 <br />